 DSLR stands for digital single-lens reflex.
-They’re the camera of choice for professional photographers and experienced amateurs alike.
+It’s the camera of choice for pro photographers and experienced amateurs alike.

-You can change lenses to create different effects, and enjoy control of aperture and shutter speed.
+You can change lenses to create different effects and take control of aperture and shutter speed.

-A DSLR camera has a mirror and a prism inside, giving you a more accurate view of the scene you’re shooting.
+Inside a DSLR is a mirror and a prism inside – giving you a more accurate view of the scene you’re shooting.

-Whatever you see in your viewfinder is exactly what the lens sees.
+What you see in the viewfinder is exactly what the lens sees.
 The mirror and prism use light to bounce the image from the lens to the viewfinder.